LEVERAGING OSINT TO EXPLORE ORGANIZED CRIME ACTIVITY IN PRISON

 Leveraging OSINT Findings for the Investigation’s Next Steps

 The ability to integrate new sources of unstructured data as they surface, is crucial to the workflow of investigations.
-In the case above, the incorporation of mission-dedicated crawlers, the capability to continuously monitor the source and the ultimate structuring of the data for analysis, allowed investigators to recognize links within minutes that would take months or years manually.
-In turn allowing law enforcement to foil contraband attacks by closely monitoring surfaced individuals of interest and planned operations.
+In the case above, the incorporation of mission-dedicated crawlers, and the ultimate structuring of the data for analysis, allowed investigators to recognize links within minutes that would take months or years manually.
+In turn allowing law enforcement to foil contraband attacks by closely identifying individuals of interest and planned operations.
 An ever-expanding library of OSINT resources at your fingertips can make all the difference.